 Modern Western Astrology's Many Schools

-Western astrology is not monolithic.
-Traditional Western (revived from Hellenistic and medieval sources), modern psychological (Jungian-influenced), evolutionary (karmically-oriented, borrowing from Indian concepts), and sidereal Western (using the sidereal zodiac with Western interpretive rules) are all active contemporary schools.
-The Wikipedia overview of Western astrology surveys these variants in depth.
-When comparing "Vedic vs Western" it is worth specifying which Western school one means; the contrast with traditional Western is much sharper than with modern psychological or evolutionary Western.
+These are all active contemporary schools, and the Wikipedia overview of Western astrology surveys the variants in depth.
+So when comparing "Vedic vs Western," it is worth specifying which Western school one means.
+The contrast with traditional Western astrology is much sharper than the contrast with modern psychological or evolutionary Western practice.

 Sidereal vs Tropical: The Zodiac Divide